k-paulius/aws-security-baseline/alerts/README.md

 ## Deployment

-This solution requires you to deploy two CloudFormation stacks.
+This solution requires you to deploy three CloudFormation stacks.
 - `org-sec-alerts-central-bus.yaml`.
-This stack creates a central event bus, SNS queues for email and Slack alerts, SQS dead-letter-queue, Chatbot Slack channel configuration and EventBridge rules that forward events to the SNS topics.
+This stack creates a central event bus, SNS queues for email and Slack alerts, SQS dead-letter-queue, and Chatbot Slack channel configuration.
 This stack should be deployed in the Security Tooling (audit) account.
+- `org-sec-alerts-general-alerts.yaml` - This stack creates general EventBridge rules that forward events to the SNS topics.
+This stack depends on `org-sec-alerts-central-bus.yaml` stack.
 - `org-sec-alerts-event-fwding.yaml`.
 This stack creates EventBridge rules that forward events to the central event bus.
 It needs to be deployed in every relevant account and region.
 You can do so using your preferred method or the provided StackSet template (`org-sec-alerts-event-fwding-stackset.yaml`).

 ### Step 1: Deploy `org-sec-alerts-central-bus.yaml`